 There are many sites that are free to use and are aimed at allowing people to post material, network and share information.
-Ning Groups, Google groups, Facebook, Flickr are but a few of these in addition to various tools for hosting wikis where multiple contributors can collaborate in creation of shared content.
+Ning Groups, Google groups, Facebook, Flickr are but a few of these.
 Of course these can appear to be ready made solutions and seemingly an answer to the prayers of a researcher who may not otherwise have anyone in their own institution to help them build such a resource.
-Caution should be exercised before using these, however.
-It is worth really understanding the relevant network site's terms and conditions and trying to objectively evaluate whether or not they really are suitable as a tool for project delivery.
+Caution should be taken about using these, however.
+If considering using these, it is worth really understanding the relevant network site's terms and conditions and trying to objectively evaluate whether or not they really are suitable as a tool for project delivery.
 One aspect to consider is that even though users will sign up to terms and conditions, these will be granting the relevant network site provider the rights they need but will not pass any IPR licences to you or your institution as project convenor.
 It may be possible to create a semi-open site by having the security settings such that whilst all can view content only a limited few can post or contribute.
 Then, as approval for posting and contributing needs to be given, you could grant it conditional on obtaining permission to use contributions in the future, or even to remove these as you please.
 In any event, as most of these network sites' registration is personal to you as an individual rather than your employing institution, then these permissions will also be personal to you.

 So whilst these networking or collaboration sites can be useful it does make it trickier to transfer materials assembled in this way into a repository such as ReStore.
-Setting aside the substantial IPR issues, remember that even if you can get agreement from the networking site provider that they will download and pass relevant content to you then the work involved in repurposing and building a coherent structure could involve considerable time and effort (i.e. a project in itself).
-There may also be additional charges by the provider for such non-standard services.
+IPR issues aside, which are substantial, remember that even if you can get agreement from the networking site provider that they will download and pass relevant content to you then the work involved in repurposing and putting in a coherent structure could involve considerable time and effort (i.e. a project in itself) and may even be something they charge for.

-If the provider ceases operation or otherwise chooses to stop providing the site for free, or at all, then this will put at risk the continued availability of the material in your collection.
+Some other issues can be that if the provider ceases operation or otherwise chooses to stop providing the site for free, or at all, then this will put at risk the continued availability of the material in your collection.
 This is something over which you will have no control, not least as their terms and conditions will have given them the absolute freedom to make such decisions.